 A lot of research has been done on the addiction gene, but so far, it can’t be proven that there is an addiction gene.
 However, in his book In the Realm of Hungry Ghosts: Close Encounters with Addiction, Dr. Gabor Mate discusses how addiction can be transferred from parent to kid through multiple generations.
 Dr. Gabor Mate wrote about his first years growing up in Budapest and how the stress of his mother created anxiety in him as an infant.

 The addiction gene might exist, or it might not.
 80% of the Swedish population gamble every year, but only 2-3% have gambling problems (Swedish health authority).
+Other countries show similar gambling addiction statistics.
 That indicates that some people are more sensitive to gambling.
 We believe that gambling affects us differently because we all experience various levels of pain in life.
 For a person who suffers from anxiety, depression, stress, boredom, loneliness, or feels that life is meaningless, gambling will most likely have a more substantial effect than a person who experiences less pain.

 What does that mean?
-It means that if a person goes through a painful separation, loses their job, grief, or experience other pain.
+It means that if a person goes through a painful separation, loses their job, grieves, or experiences other pain.
 They are more sensitive to developing a gambling problem through escape gambling.
 If you’re a family member or friend, pay extra attention to how the person gambles during times like that.
-If you need some support, we can recommend the how to help a gambling addict guide.
+If you need some support, we can recommend the guide on how to help a gambling addict.

 As a gambler, we recommend you look at the Gambling Addiction Curve.
 It’s a tool that visualizes the connection between why you play and the consequences.
 It’s advantageous if you’re in it for the money.

-- Person isolates himself from friends and family
+• A person isolates himself from friends and family.

-- Spend a lot of time gambling or hiding what they are doing
+• They spend a lot of time gambling or hiding what they are doing.

 A particular sign that few talk about is if the gambler changes how he talks about gambling: perhaps he spoke a lot about gambling in the past, but suddenly he stopped talking about it.
 (But he still gambles)